 One point that is often taken for granted is the VISA options and processing speed.
 While other countries have extremely restrictive VISA procedures that exclude many people from the outset, almost anyone can get a VISA in Dubai.

 Regardless of your origin, you only have to provide for your income through a job or self-employment (Company formation in Dubai) and you get a residence visa, which you can renew after two years.
 Not only are the requirements relatively simple and accessible for many, but also the implementation.
-Most VISA applications take from company formation, entry with medical test and biometrics to the Emirates ID only a few days.
+Most VISA applications take from setting up a company, through entry with a medical test and biometrics to the Emirates ID only a few days.
 In most cases, the entire process is completed in less than 2 weeks.

-In addition, you also have the opportunity to obtain a Golden VISA by purchasing real estate worth more than AED 2,000,000 or if you have a special profession such as a doctor or similar.
+In addition, you also have the option of acquiring a Golden VISA by purchasing real estate (e.g Buying an apartment in Dubai) with a value of over AED 2,000,000 or if you have a special profession such as a doctor or similar.

 Banking system